 If you’re reading this, you already know: pleasure is persecuted.
 Whether it’s the ecstasy of an orgasm or the euphoria derived from cannabis, most of us are taught that if it feels good, it must be bad.
-Well, it is naughty, and that’s why we like it!
-But why have one type of pleasure when you can have many?
+The United State’s history of Puritanism has permeated every aspect of society—but why should we limit ourselves?
+And why only allow some types of pleasure when you can have many?
 Such is the relationship between cannabis and sex.

 The Evangelical conservative right still has a stronghold on our government, and most states can’t grow cannabis with a higher THC ratio than 0.3 percent.
 However, those who are not ashamed of enjoying pleasure and seeking means to amplify it are well aware that cannabis acts as an aphrodisiac.

 The ritual use of cannabis was there in the second century when Tantrism entered both Hinduism and Buddhism.
 And now, in 2020, during the cannabis renaissance, we have cannabis sex clubs and aphrodisiac products available over the counter in legal states.
 But how is cannabis an aphrodisiac, and how can you sort through the onslaught of product marketing to find what works for you?

 “There’s no question that cannabis can be an effective stimulant for the libido in all genders.
 In addition to centuries of experience using it as such, we have a number of studies that confirm this,” says Harvard cannabis specialist Dr. Jordan Tishler.
 However, finding the right cannabis aphrodisiac for you is trickier than running to the dispensary and buying the strain marketed for sex.

 “While aphrodisiac weed is real, what constitutes it is much more personalized than many brands will have you believe.”